microsoft/nni/docs/en_US/reference/experiment_config.rst

     * - nniManagerIp
       - ``Optional[str]``
-      - Default: IPv4 address of ``eth0``.
+      - Default: default connection chosen by system.
 IP of the current machine, used by training machines to access NNI manager.
 Not used in local mode.
-        If not specified, IPv4 address of ``eth0`` will be used.
         Except for the local mode, it is highly recommended to set this field manually.

     * - useAnnotation